 Mystic Seaport Loop.
 Pleasant waterside running and paths in Mystic.
 The nicest running is on Gravel St./River Rd., with beautiful water views for nearly 3 miles from Mystic Center to Rt.
 27. ROUTE MAP.
 We’ve also put together a ~7 mile Mystic Loop, around the grounds of the Museum and Shipyard Point, up to Coogan Farm, then cross the drawbridge, and a 3-mile out and back section of the waterside Water St./Gravel St., and River Rd.
 ROUTE MAP

 Streets of Stonington: Pretty coastal town with nice water views and historic homes and buildings.
-It’s a lovely ~1 mile out to Stonington Point on Water St. Then, enjoy some of the other side streets.
+Rather than map a specific route, we suggest at a minimum you run on Water St. and Main St. from Matthews Park to Stonington Point (each is 0.8 miles one-way).
+Many historic buildings, specimen trees, and nice shops.
+Then, enjoy some of the other side streets.
 Also fun to run on Rt.
 1A to the bridge, another 0.5 miles.

 Groton: Long Point.
+Adjacent to Noank.
 Wonderful waterside running along E. Shore Ave. for about 1 mile, then a path along a lagoon and then W. Shore Dr./Atlantic Ave. along the Harbor.
 It’s a ~3-4 mile loop.
 ROUTE MAP For a longer run, connect to Noank (above), using Marsh Rd.

 Barn Island Wildlife Management Area.
 1,000 acres of salt and freshwater marshes, hardwood forests, and fields in Pawcatuck.
 The 3-mile main loop trail offers great views into the marshes and ponds.
 Trail Map